msil2/TAMU-CyberSec/National Cyber League 2022 Spring Season/Prerequisite Challenges/Web/Secret Number/README.md

 # Walkthrough

-For this web exploitation challenge, we get a page Explore the site, and see if the secret number is availble in the site's currently rendered state.
+For this web exploitation challenge, we are given a form that will only reveal the flag if we submit the correct "Secret Number."

 ![image](https://user-images.githubusercontent.com/99063625/152632729-edfac359-99f6-40ee-b838-9a93dd68b468.png)